|

 Good hunter never warn tiger of trap.
 (Charlie Chan at the Olympics)

-Good kitchens kill more men than sharp swords.
+Good kitchens kill more men than sharp sword.
 (Charlie Chan's Chance)

 Good policy to have murderer consider detective dope.
 (Charlie Chan